tobydriscoll/udmath305/_notes/linear-equations/60-oscillators.md

 $$my'' = -ky - \gamma y' + F(t).$$

-Unless the string is overstretched, it tends to produce a restoring force proportional and opposed to its displacement.
+Unless the spring is overstretched, it tends to produce a restoring force proportional and opposed to its displacement.
 It's this oppositional character that creates oscillatory motion.
 The damping force opposes motion.

 There are many analogous physical situations.
 In some cases, molecular bonds can be well modeled as linear springs.
 And when displacements are small, the gravitational restoring force on a pendulum bob has the same mathematical form,